FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking

-This reveals a critical deficiency of condition-based methods, as they rely heavily on high-resolution environmental maps and precise BS configurations, which are often unavailable in practice due to security restrictions or privacy concerns.
-In such scenarios, condition-free techniques are available.
-Furthermore, both condition-free and condition-based techniques often struggle with cross-scenario generalization, necessitating the training of separate models for every new environment.
-This is impractical for dynamic networks with heterogeneous BS configurations.
-In summary, a unified framework for both condition-free and condition-based ARM estimation with cross-scenario generalization is a significant challenge in low-altitude networks.
+As revealed by these existing works, condition-based methods rely heavily on high-resolution environmental maps and precise BS configurations.
+This is a critical limitation since such information is often unavailable in practice due to security restrictions or privacy concerns, where condition-free methods are expected to serve as a fallback solution.
+However, existing methods are typically tailored to fixed paradigms, making it difficult to seamlessly support unified ARM construction under varying priors.
+Consequently, separate models have to be trained for different inputs, which increases training and deployment overhead.
+Moreover, both condition-free and condition-based techniques often struggle with cross-scenario generalization, requiring additional adaptation for each new environment.
+This limitation becomes particularly impractical for dynamic low-altitude networks with heterogeneous BS configurations.